All Episodes

 That's their problem.

-Now, but the issue here is, okay, this whole thing with Uma Abedin's mother and Uma setting up Hillary to go to Saudi Arabia with the mother, and Hillary saying that we've got to dispose of the myth that women are mistreated is baloney.
+Now, but the issue here is: okay, this whole thing with Uma Abedin's mother and Uma setting up Hillary to go to Saudi Arabia with the mother and Hillary saying that we've got to dispose of the myth that women are mistreated is baloney.

 It's unbelievable.

-Laws promoting feminist equality, moreover, are ineffectual since man-made laws have in fact enslaved women, submitting them to, you know, the caprice and practice of human beings.
+Laws promoting feminist equality, moreover, are ineffectual since man-made laws have, in fact, enslaved women, submitting them to, you know, the caprice and practice of human beings.

 Islam is the only solution and the only escape.

-Her job would involve long hours, forget about working in a position of authority.
+Forget about working in a position of authority.

 Her job would involve long hours of free mixing, social interaction with the opposite sex, which is forbidden by Islam.